sbotman/spac/README.md

 # Simple Port Application Checker
-Checking if ports are in use by other applications
+Small HTTP Proxy to remotely check if ports are in use by other applications.

 ### About
 The usage is simple: offloading the port checking of your application to another process,